AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 While the instructions below reference Azure, these functionalities apply to any public cloud in which Aviatrix Transit FireNet is supported.

-In this example, Transit VPC with Aviatrix Gateways will be deployed, and two Spoke Gateways (DEV and PROD) will be attached to it.
+In this example, Transit VNet with Aviatrix Gateways will be deployed, and two Spoke Gateways (DEV and PROD) will be attached to it.

 The transit VPC will have a firewall of supported vendors (Checkpoint, Palo Alto Networks and Fortinet etc.) deployed in it.
 Please see the diagram below for more details.